soj-allstars/soj/README.md

 # soj - STU(Shit) Open Judge

 ## How to Setup
-soj need python3.8 to run.
+soj need Python 3.8 to run.

 run following commands to setup.
 ```bash